Arzaroth/HearthPacks/README.md

 pip install -r requirements.txt
 ```

-If you want to use the GUI, you must also install PyQt5 or PySide
+If you want to use the GUI, PyQt5 or PySide are mandatory.

 Basic usage:
 ```